Liz McFadden

 “I realized I was never broken to begin with, I just needed help,” she says.
 “And other people need to be able to see this too.”

-For Alison, sharing her experience is an opportunity to inspire others, and to encourage open communication and to give a voice to those who are smiling in silence as a way of coping.
+For Alison, sharing her experience is an opportunity to inspire others, encourage open communication, and give a voice to those who are smiling in silence as a way of coping.

-“An open ear and an open heart can go further then you ever imagined,” she says.
+“An open ear and an open heart can go further than you ever imagined,” she says.

 Olivia